ghedamat/ghedamat.github.com/_posts/2020-06-03-a-nix-shell-for-developing-elixir.md

 ## Bonus: Add gigalixir support
 [https://www.gigalixir.com](https://www.gigalixir.com/) is one of the simplest ways to deploy Elixir applications.
-Similarly to Heroku, you subscribe, create hjan account, install the cli and you are off to the races.
+Similarly to Heroku, you subscribe, create an account, install the cli and you are off to the races.

+### Jan 2022 Update

+Gigalixir is now on [nixpkgs](https://search.nixos.org/packages?channel=21.11&from=0&size=50&sort=relevance&type=packages&query=gigalixir)!
+If you are on a recent version of nixpkgs (I tested 21.11) all you need to do is add `gigalixir` to the list of packages above.

+Note: the package is currently broken in `nixpkgs-unstable`, afterall it is called "unstable" :)

+### Old install process

 The problem is that our `nix-shell` does not allow us to run `pip install gigalixir` and install the `gigalixir` command line utility.